quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 Do you see a recurring pattern?

-- Create some kind of "initial" value, or accumulator.
+- Create some kind of "initial" result value.
-- Iterate over the collection, applying some kind of operation (or function) to the accumulator and the next item in the slice.
+- Iterate over the collection, applying some kind of operation (or function) to the result and the next item in the slice, setting a new value for the result
-- Return the accumulator.
+- Return the result.

 This idea is commonly talked about in functional programming circles, often times called 'reduce' or [fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)).